AgataPolejowska/MediMatch/README.md

 ### Game descritpion

-The player has to match functions or images with a specific name of a drug.
-Matching is possible by dragging a function card or image card onto the medication name card.
+The player has to match functions or images with a specific name of a medical drug.
+Matching is possible by dragging a function card or an image card and dropping it onto the medication name card.
+Function cards and image cards are moving with a given speed.
 When player matches correctly, then he gains a positive point and score counter is updated.
-On the contrary, when match is incorrect, player losses points.
+When matching is incorrect, player losses points.
+When matching is completed correctly, player can proceed to the next medical drug name.

 ### Features (in progress)
 - [x] Starting menu: START, SETTINGS, QUIT
 - [ ] Settings: choosing the names to practice
+- [ ] Function cards and image cards are moving
 - [ ] Matching cards by "drag-and-drop"
 - [ ] Score counter
 - [ ] Timer: START, PAUSE, RESUME